Student Code of Conduct and Disciplinary Procedures

 Student Code of Conduct

-As set forth in Board Policy 07.28.01 – Student Code of Conduct and Disciplinary Procedures, the Student Code of Conduct seeks to support student engagement in learning and leadership and prevent interference with educational opportunities by maintaining an orderly and safe educational environment.
+As set forth in Board Policy 07.28.01 – Student Code of Conduct and Disciplinary Procedures (pdf), the Student Code of Conduct seeks to support student engagement in learning and leadership and prevent interference with educational opportunities by maintaining an orderly, safe, educational environment.
 The purpose of the Code is to give students general notice of prohibited behaviors and ensure that students do not engage in conduct that disrupts the educational environment and the normal operations of the College.

 The Student Code of Conduct should not be equated to state or federal criminal codes.
-The Code, grounded in procedural fairness, is focused on disciplined and courteous truth-seeking, not adversarial procedures.
-Lake Land College requires that in all situations, students be informed of the charges against them and be given a fair opportunity to refute the charges.
+The Code, grounded in procedural fairness, focuses on disciplined and courteous truth-seeking, not adversarial procedures.
+Lake Land College requires that in all situations, students be informed of the allegations against them and be given a fair opportunity to respond to the allegations.

 Actions or activities that constitute violations of the Student Code of Conduct will result in appropriate disciplinary action.
 Violations of the Student Code of Conduct include but are not limited to the following: